justindeisler/Diabetes-Management-Assistant/README.md

 ## Objective

 The DoT1 project aimed to create a comprehensive diabetes tracking and management platform that addresses the complex needs of individuals managing diabetes through technology.
 The primary focus was to integrate real-time continuous glucose monitoring (CGM) with advanced health analytics, providing users with actionable insights for better diabetes management.
-This hands-on healthcare technology project was designed to demonstrate proficiency in mobile development, medical device integration, and AI-assisted development workflows while solving real-world healthcare challenges.
+This hands-on healthcare technology project was designed to demonstrate proficiency in mobile development, medical device integration, self-hosted backend infrastructure, and AI-assisted development workflows while solving real-world healthcare challenges.

 ### Skills Learned

 - Advanced cross-platform mobile development using Flutter and Dart with Clean Architecture principles.
 - Healthcare technology integration including CGM device APIs (LibreLink) with secure credential management.
+- Self-hosted backend infrastructure deployment and management using Ubuntu Server.
+- Backend service orchestration with systemd for 24/7 automated CGM data collection.
+- FastAPI REST API design and PostgreSQL database administration.
 - Real-time data processing and synchronization for medical device integration.
 - Advanced state management implementation using Riverpod with code generation.
 - Secure authentication and encrypted healthcare data storage following HIPAA compliance principles.